Rob309/MCProject/README.md

 - **WebSockets (ixwebsocket)** – Enables real-time multiplayer gameplay.
 - **Crow & CPR Libraries** – Used for handling HTTP requests and networking.

-## 🚀 How to Play
-1. Select your monkey and special ability.
-2. Move through the arena, avoiding attacks and finding the best angles to strike.
-3. Use your bananas wisely to eliminate enemies.
-4. Take advantage of the environment for cover and strategic plays.
-5. The last monkey remaining wins the round!

-## 🛠️ Future Improvements
-- **A dedicated interface for choosing monkeys**, as the selection is currently random.
-- **A replay system** to review and analyze past matches.
-- **New monkeys with unique abilities** to add variety and strategy.
-- **New weapons with special powers** to enhance gameplay.
-- **New game modes** such as *Single Player* and *Team Battles* for a richer experience.

-Are you ready to embrace the madness and prove you're the ultimate monkey warrior? 🍌🐵

 ## ⚙️ Setting Up Dependencies

 This is the handout for setting up dependencies.